Nanga Parbat: Layout of the mountain

-The core of Nanga Parbat is a long ridge trending southwest to northeast.
+The core of Nanga Parbat is a long ridge trending southwest-to-northeast.
 The ridge is composed of an enormous bulk of ice and rock.
-It has three faces: the Diamir, Rakhiot, and Rupal faces.
+It has three primary faces: the Diamir, Rakhiot, and Rupal.
 The southwestern portion of this main ridge is known as the Mazeno Ridge, and has a number of subsidiary peaks.
 In the other direction, the main ridge arcs northeast at Rakhiot Peak (7070 m).
 The south/southeast side of the mountain is dominated by the Rupal Face.
 The north/northwest side of the mountain, leading to the Indus, is more complex.
 It is split into the Diamir (west) face and the Rakhiot (north) face by a long ridge.
 There are a number of subsidiary summits, including North Peak (7816 m) some 3 km north of the main summit.
 Near the base of the Rupal Face is a glacial lake called Latbo, above a seasonal shepherds' village of the same name.

 Climbing history

 Early attempts

 As a result of its accessibility, attempts to reach the summit of Nanga Parbat began very soon after it was discovered by Europeans.
 In 1895, Albert F. Mummery led an expedition to the peak, accompanied by Geoffrey Hastings, and reached almost 6,100 m (20,000 ft) on the Diamir (West) Face, but Mummery and two Gurkha companions later died reconnoitering the Rakhiot Face.

 In the 1930s, Nanga Parbat became the focus of German interest in the Himalayas.
 The German mountaineers were unable to attempt Mount Everest, since only the British had access to Tibet.
-Initially German efforts focused on Kangchenjunga, to which Paul Bauer led two expeditions in 1930 and 1931, but with its long ridges and steep faces Kangchenjunga was more difficult than Everest and neither expedition made much progress.
+Initially German efforts focused on Kangchenjunga, to which Paul Bauer led two expeditions in 1930 and 1931, but with its long ridges and steep faces, Kangchenjunga was more difficult than Everest and neither expedition made much progress.
 K2 was known to be harder still, and its remoteness meant that even reaching its base would be a major undertaking.
 Nanga Parbat was therefore the highest mountain accessible to Germans and was also deemed reasonably possible by climbers at the time.

 The first German expedition to Nanga Parbat was led by Willy Merkl in 1932.
 It is sometimes referred to as a German-American expedition, as the eight climbers included Rand Herron, an American, and Fritz Wiessner, who would become an American citizen the following year.
 While the team were all strong climbers, none had Himalayan experience, and poor planning (particularly an inadequate number of porters), coupled with bad weather, prevented the team from progressing far beyond the Rakhiot Peak northeast of the Nanga Parbat summit, reached by Peter Aschenbrenner and Herbert Kunigk, but they did establish the feasibility of a route via Rakhiot Peak and the main ridge.